wne-csit-jackson/cs220-sp2024-FarmData2/ONBOARDING.md

 #### JavaScript ####

 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) is a programming language that can be used to add interactivity to HTML pages.
 JavaScript can add or remove HTML elements, change CSS styles and respond to events (e.g. button clicks, text entry).
 JavaScript is also used to produce dynamic content by exchanging information with web services through Application Programming Interfaces (APIs).
-For example, when a user of FarmData2 saves or retrieves information about plantings or harvests it is done by JavaScript code using an API (see [FarmOS API](#farmos-api)).
+For example, when a user of FarmData2 saves or retrieves information about plantings or harvests it is done by JavaScript code using an API (see [farmOS API](#farmOS-api)).

   - Resources:
     - [JavaScript Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics): A great place to start if you have not worked with JavaScript before or want a refresher.